Grade 9 Electives

 This course will meet daily for 35 minutes, and involves rehearsing and performing a wide variety of band music, providing a basis for growth in basic playing techniques: good posture, breath control, phrasing and articulation.
 You will be required to participate in all Concert Performances, including Christmas Concerts, School Assemblies, local Music Festivals, and possibly an end of year Concert Tour, as planned by the music department.
 Much of your mark will be determined by the perception of your in-class performance, as well as solo performance tests.

-This introductory course will teach students drama techniques and skills.
-This will help students develop comfort and confidence with drama in the different forms it takes: from acting, to writing, to stage management, and more.
-The class will involve drama activities and games as well as creativity-driven projects.
+This course will teach students drama techniques and skills.
+This will help students develop comfort and confidence with drama in the different forms it takes: from acting, to improv, to stage management, and more.
+Students will learn how to create drama/theatre and develop an understanding of the role and impact of dramatic arts in society.

 Art 10S is designed to introduce the Elements of Design.
 The course provides a basis for growth in artistic expression, art appreciation, and art production.
 The main areas of study are the Line, Shape, Color, Value, Form, Texture, and Space.
 The goal of grade 9 Art is to enable students to understand the art process, which includes perception, creativity, appreciation, reflection, as well as experiencing art as a personal journey.